-No promised land - Anderson was always trying to find a suitable place for his tribe to settle, but nothing pleased him.
+Anderson was always trying to find a suitable place for his tribe to settle, but nothing pleased him.
 The tribe remained in Missouri until the fall of 1830 when, by another treaty, they were relocated to the Kansas Territory.

 The old chief, now in his 70s, hoped that before his death, he could lead the Delaware to a promised land they could call their own, where they could live in peace without interference from settlers or enemy Indians.
 But it was not to be.

 In the later part of October 1831, the beloved Chief Anderson died.
 His death could have occurred from smallpox, prevalent in the area at the time.
 He was about 76 years old.
 It is believed he was buried near what is today Bonner Springs, Wyandotte County, Kansas.